 Can Contaminated Fuel Damage Your Car?

-Yes, contaminated fuel can cause serious damage.
-It reduces lubrication and disrupts combustion.
+Yes, contaminated fuel can result in a serious problem.
+It lowers down the lubrication and hinders combustion.

 This may lead to: